Nutellaajr/Early-Game-Metrics-and-Match-Outcomes-In-LOL-Esports/README.md

   - Recall: 0.61
   - F1-score: 0.60

 This baseline model offers moderate predictive power, especially favoring the correct identification of losses over wins.
 The imbalance in recall suggests potential room for improvement, particularly in detecting wins.
-In future steps, we will experiment with additional features and model tuning to improve fairness and accuracy across both classes.
+In future steps, I will experiment with additional features and model tuning to improve fairness and accuracy across both classes.

 ---

 ## Final Model

-To improve upon our Baseline Model, we added two new features: `firstblood` and `firstdragon`.
+To improve upon our Baseline Model, I added two new features: `firstblood` and `firstdragon`.
 These features are categorical indicators of whether the team secured the first kill or the first dragon in a match, respectively.
 From a game dynamics perspective, these are strong early-game objectives that often reflect early momentum and map control — factors that can significantly influence a team's chance of winning.
 Including them captures more of the team’s performance in the first 25 minutes and complements our initial features, `killsat25` and `goldat25`.

-Since our target variable `result` is binary (win/loss), we used a classification approach.
-For our final model, we chose a `RandomForestClassifier`, which is well-suited to handle both numerical and categorical inputs, and captures nonlinear interactions between features without requiring extensive preprocessing.
-We used a pipeline to preprocess the data: numerical features were standardized using `StandardScaler`, and categorical features were one-hot encoded with `OneHotEncoder`.
+Since our target variable `result` is binary (win/loss), I used a classification approach.
+For our final model, I chose a `RandomForestClassifier`, which is well-suited to handle both numerical and categorical inputs, and captures nonlinear interactions between features without requiring extensive preprocessing.
+I used a pipeline to preprocess the data: numerical features were standardized using `StandardScaler`, and categorical features were one-hot encoded with `OneHotEncoder`.

-We did not tune hyperparameters in this iteration, but we used `random_state=42` to ensure reproducibility.
+I did not tune hyperparameters in this iteration, but I used `random_state=42` to ensure reproducibility.
 This model was trained using an 80/20 train-test split.

 ### Model Performance